-What’s It Like for a New CISO?
+What's It Like for a New CISO?

 Other ways in which I’ve publicly reflected on the CISO experience include the Life as a CISO interviews that I host at Axonius, such as my conversations with Sam Curry of Cybereason and Ray Espinoza of Cobalt.io.
 (Perhaps you should tune in.)

+In addition, I joined the Hacker Valley podcast, where I shared my perspective on the role of a CISO in today’s enterprise.
+Tune into Episode 45 to listen to the conversation (link 1, link 2).

-I’ve shared some of my lessons learned with a group of CISOs at a recent Bessemer Venture Partners event (that’s the photo at the top of this post).
-I’m also planning to give this talk, titled Reflections of a New CISO, at several conferences, including SANS 2020 and Gartner Security & Risk Management Summit 2020.
-Maybe I’ll see you there.
+I’ve shared some of my lessons learned with a group of CISOs at a Bessemer Venture Partners event (that’s the photo at the top of this post).
+I’m also planning to give this talk, titled Reflections of a New CISO, at several events in the near future.